38 Kitchen Shelving Ideas

 Is there a particular counter spot that you like to work at?
 Then perhaps it’s time to add a wall shelf or two above it.
 Then you can keep your most-used items within reach.
 The shelf or shelves don’t have to be big.
 They just need to be large enough to hold the cooking staples.

 Not everyone has plenty of wall space to be mounting cabinets and shelves.
 If you live in a rented home, your landlord may not want you making holes in the walls.
-In both of these situations, a free standing shelving unit is the way to go.
+In both of these situations, a free-standing shelving unit is the way to go.

 To keep your kitchen feeling open, look for a shelving unit that doesn’t have sides or doors.
 This lets you see through the shelving unit to the wall behind.
 It also makes it the perfect spot for displaying some of your favorite kitchen decor.
-Not all shelving units need to be large; you could have a small unit that sits on your counter.
+Not all shelving units need to be large; you can have a small unit that sits on your counter.

-Most modern kitchens have a separate closet that functions as the pantry.
+Most modern kitchens have a separate closet that functions as a pantry.
 For some, it’s a small space that’s just deep enough to hold a few shelves.
 For others, it’s a shallow space that opens wide with full-sized closet doors.
 For the luckiest of homeowners, the pantry is a walk-in space with maximum kitchen storage.

 No matter what size your pantry is, the best thing you can do is make the most of the space you have available.
-Look for a storage system that fits the space, work for your organizational style, and can hold the things you need.
+Look for a storage system that fits the space, works for your organizational style, and can hold the things you need.
 You may need a series of shelves, drawers, or racks.

 If you want to have a rustic or farmhouse kitchen, then using reclaimed wood is a must.
 Look for long planks of wood that have been salvaged from old buildings.
 These are going to make the best wooden shelves.
-It’s OK if your shelves have defects or do not all look the same.
+It’s ok if your shelves have defects or do not all look the same.
 This is the beauty of having reclaimed wood.

 When using reclaimed wood, sometimes you don’t have a lot of say in what the type of wood is or how long the shelves are.
 Because of this, you’ll want to get creative with the wooden shelf that you build.
 You may have one long shelf that runs your kitchen’s entire length or several independent shorter shelves.

 Kitchen shelves aren’t about just creating pretty pictures or an attractive kitchen design.
 They’re also meant to give you additional storage space.
 So don’t forget to consider how your shelves are arranged.
-This could be on the wall, in your cabinets, or in your pantry.
+This can be on the wall, in your cabinets, or in your pantry.

 To maximize your storage space, your shelves need to match the items you need to store on them.
 You could arrange items by size.
 That way, you can have a shelf for shorter items closer to the next one.
 Another option is to create a series of narrow shelves that each store a wine bottle on its side.
 This not only utilizes the space best but is also the best way to store wine.